WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/10-interactive.md

 You will be presented with a bash prompt.
 Note that the prompt will change to reflect your new location (sml-n02 in the example), which is the compute node we are logged on.
 You can also verify this with hostname.

 **Remember** that, you may have to wait resources, depending on the status of the queue you are requesting.
-We have design the interactive partition to provide high availability, but only one job per user.
+We have designed the interactive partition to provide high availability, but only one job per user.

 The interactive job will be cancelled and removed from the queue, if your terminal session is terminated or closed, and/or internet connection is lost (connection with the slurm node lost).
-It is recommended to use `screen` or `tmux`
+That's why it is recommended to use `screen` or `tmux`.
 When you have finished your task, please remember to close the session using `exit` or `^D`.

-You can also cancel the session usig `scancel`.

-If you need more resources you can run interactive sessions in the other queues.
+You can also cancel the session using `scancel`.
+If you need more resources you can run interactive sessions in queues other than `interactive`.

 ## Creating remote graphics